figment-networks/graph-demo/README.md

 The flow covered in the demo presents the unoptimized way of subgraph data processing.

-In this flow we can distinct two different data flows:
+In this flow we have two distinct data flows:

 - Network data ingestion - a process between manager and worker where network data is synced.
 - Subgraph generation - a process between runtime and manager that allows runtime to fetch the data.